As the story has advanced beyond the point of hiding plot twists for A Realm Reborn, there are unmarked spoilers below, you have been warned.

 - Ship Tease: With the Keeper of the Entwined Serpents, captain of her personal guard.
 He is a former imperial soldier that Kan-E-Senna personally nursed back to health after the Battle of Carteneau, which earned her his undying loyalty and seemingly more, as the man is very obviously enamored with her but Cannot Spit It Out.

 - Silk Hiding Steel: She is a powerful White Mage, shown using powerful Stone spells in the fight to reclaim Ala Mhigo.

 - Staff of Authority: Her Weapon of Choice is a Magic Staff.

 - White Mage: Along with her siblings, she is one of the original White Mages, as prior to the Seventh Umbral Era only Padjal were permitted to take on the job.

 - Ace Custom: He wears identical armor to the Wood Wailers only in white.

-- Defector from Decadence: He was originally a soldier from Garlemald, but defected after Kan-E-Senna saved his life and has since then served as her personal bodyguard.
+- Defector from Decadence: He was originally a Garlean conscript, but defected after Kan-E-Senna saved his life and has since then served as her personal bodyguard.

 - Florence Nightingale Effect: He is implied to be in love with Kan-E-Senna who saved his life after being wounded in the calamity, despite being an enemy soldier.